libogonek/ogonek/properties.markdown

 Noncharacters are an immutable set of sixty-six code points reserved for internal use.

-Reserverd are all the code points are reserved for future assignment by the Unicode Standard.
+Reserved are all the code points that are reserved for future assignment by the Unicode Standard.

 Ogonek provides functions to query these types: `is_graphic`, `is_format`,